-Burnt ends are basically the definition of BBQ.
-Smoky or sweet, pork or beef, game day or family dinner — these burnt ends recipes do it all.
-I guarantee that whatever recipe you use, burnt ends will be the first dish to disappear from your spread.
-People can’t resist their delicious flavor!
+Burnt ends?
+They’re basically the definition of BBQ.
+Whether you go smoky or sweet, pork or beef, game day or family dinner — these burnt ends recipes cover it all.
+Trust me, no matter which recipe you make, burnt ends will be the first thing gone from your spread.
+Because there’s just something about that flavor people can’t resist.

 BBQ Burnt Ends in a foil container.